Movie review: No Time To Die

 In fact, fate's delays may have helped No Time To Die land a lot more memorably than had it been pushed out during the past 18 months.

-It's bold and ambitious, yet it exudes confidence and moves with such drive, you do not feel most of its admittedly long 163-minute running time.
+It is a film that exudes confidence and moves with such drive, you do not feel most of its 163 minutes.

-An older, not wiser, but more relaxed Bond.
-In fact, the line between Daniel Craig and James Bond blurs.

-Bond’s humour here feels very much like Craig's but then this is his show after all.
+The line between Daniel Craig and Bond blurs.
+Bond's humour here feels very much like Craig, but then this is his show after all.

-No Time To Die is the film Craig’s Bond deserves to finish on.

-For me, there is no question.
-Craig is the best James Bond and then there are those other blokes.
-And I say that as a lifelong fan of the franchise.
+Craig IS Bond - and then there are the other blokes.
+And I say that as a lifelong fan of the franchise, which he changed for the better.

-As the Marvel movies realised, action set pieces are fine, but it’s what happens in the quiet moments that really matter.
+As the Marvel movies realised, action set pieces are fine, but it is what happens in the quiet moments that really matter.

-This might make it sound dour, but rest assured, there’s plenty of action.
+This might make it sound dour, but rest assured, there is plenty of action.

 A sequence with Ana de Armas (as a CIA agent assisting Bond) and her frankly physics-defying evening gown is a standout, as is a misty forest skirmish.

-The inclusion of Phoebe Waller-Bridge as a screenwriter has not, as some moaned, turned this into a manifesto of wokeness.
-But she has added more heart, emotion and vulnerability to the characters in a way that elevates the whole experience.
+The inclusion of Phoebe Waller-Bridge has not, as some moaned, turned this into a manifesto of wokeness.
+But she has added more heart, emotion and vulnerability to the characters.

-I dread to think what this film would have been with an all-male writing team.
-There are some elements that would be disastrous without Waller-Bridge's brand of pathos.

 You can also see where she has honed the sniping between Lashana Lynch's Nomi - the new 007 - and Bond, and some humour is at Bond's expense.

-Both de Armas and Lynch deflate some Bond tropes – such as despite his obvious expectation that they’re dying to get some Bond action of their own, he’s over 50 and these women 20 years his junior are there for the mission at hand and just don’t see him that way.
+Both de Armas and Lynch deflate some Bond tropes - such as his expectation that they are dying to get some Bond action of their own.
+He is over 50 and these women 20 years his junior are there for the mission at hand, and... just don't see him that way.

-Times changes, Mr Bond and as the classic admonishment goes: “Do grow up, 007...”

 It is the power of the more emotional moments - with Bond no longer the blunt instrument Judi Dench's M described him as in 2006's Casino Royale - that make this sequel stand out.